alexanderghose/module3PETSfrontend/README.md

+# installation

+clone the repo
+cd into the folder
+npm i
+add the .env file (ask a classmate or watch the recording)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.